The Door into Summer: Plot

 Dan finds Flexible Frank in use everywhere, filling many menial jobs once filled by people.
-It is called "Eager Beaver", made by a company called "Aladdin Auto-engineering," but Dan can see that someone has taken his prototype and developed it.
+It is called "Eager Beaver", made by a company called "Aladdin Auto-engineering."
+Dan can see that someone has taken his prototype and developed it.
 He is even more baffled to find that the patent is credited to a "D.B.
 Davis".

 His friend Chuck at Geary lets slip that he once saw time travel working, in a lab in Colorado.
 At that point Dan finds that Ricky has been awakened from cold sleep and left Los Angeles for Brawley, California.
 Dan tracks her to Yuma, Arizona, where she was apparently married.
 When Dan looks at the marriage register, he finds that she married "Daniel Boone Davis".
 He immediately empties his bank account and heads for Colorado.

 In Boulder, he befriends Dr. Twitchell, a once-brilliant scientist reduced to drinking away his frustrations.
 Eventually, Twitchell admits to having created a time machine of sorts.
 With the machine powered up, Dan goads Twitchell into sending him back to 1970, some months before his confrontation with Miles and Belle.
 He materializes in a Denver naturist retreat in front of a couple, John and Jenny Sutton, whom he befriends.
 The husband, a lawyer by trade, helps Dan cash in the gold he has brought back with him.
 In the future gold is no longer a coinage metal and costs a fraction of its value in 1970.

-Working rapidly, Dan creates "Drafting Dan", which he then uses to design "Protean Pete", the first version of Eager Beaver.
+Working rapidly, Dan creates "Drafting Dan", an automated drafting machine, which he then uses to design "Protean Pete", the first version of Eager Beaver.
 He sets up a new corporation with the Suttons called "Aladdin Auto-engineering", returns to Los Angeles, and stakes out Miles' house on the fateful night.
 Watching himself arrive, he lets events unfold until Pete the cat emerges, then takes his own car and uses it to remove Flexible Frank and all his engineering drawings from Miles' garage.

 Destroying the drawings and scattering machine parts across the landscape, he heads out to meet Ricky at her Girl Scout summer camp.
 Dan assigns his stock in Hired Girl to Ricky and suggests that she takes cold sleep when she is 21 so they can meet again.
 Ricky asks Dan if he will marry her after their cold sleep and Dan agrees.
 Dan returns to Los Angeles to use his original appointment for cold sleep, pleading that he lost the original paperwork.

 With Pete in his arms, he sleeps for the second time until 2001.
 He greets Ricky, now twenty-one, when she awakes.
 They leave for Brawley to retrieve her possessions from storage, and then are married in Yuma.
 Setting himself up as an independent inventor, he uses Ricky's Hired Girl stock to make changes at Geary, settling back to watch the healthy competition with Aladdin.